-The DRI review is intended to improve communication among governments on large-scale and certain types of developments, and to provide a means of identifying and assessing potential impacts before conflicts relating to them arise.
+The DRI review is intended to improve communication and coordination between government entities and other agencies on large-scale and certain types of developments, and to provide a means of identifying and assessing potential impacts before conflicts relating to them arise.

 DRI Pre-Review Meeting

 The pre-review meeting is an important initial step in determining whether a proposed development warrants regional review as a DRI.
 Pre-review meetings are typically held on Mondays at 2:00 p.m. at ARC's offices, upon request from the host local government.
 For more information, contact the DRI Review Coordinator, Andrew Smith, by e-mail at firstname.lastname@example.org or by phone at 404-463-5581.

 In late 2010, recognizing changes in the business and development climate affecting communities across the state, Georgia DCA began exploring the potential need to revise some of its planning program rules.
 At the encouragement of the Governor and the General Assembly, the Board of Community Affairs established a task force to research and recommend specific revisions to DCA’s rules, including those for DRIs.

 In April 2012, DCA adopted revised DRI rules, based on recommendations from the task force, which went into effect in July.
 These rules included the flexibility for Regional Commissions (RCs) to “establish alternative DRI requirements, specifically tailored to the needs of their region…[t]hese alternatives may include 1) alternative DRI thresholds; 2) alternative set of reviewable development types qualifying for DRI review; 3) amendments to the DRI Communication procedures.”